 Tread Labs offers a semi-customizable approach to insoles.
 Their main selling point is that their insoles come in four different arch heights, allowing you to choose the one that best matches the natural curve of your foot.
 This can be a great feature if you know you have particularly high or low arches and struggle with one-size-fits-all solutions.
 Getting the right arch height is important for providing targeted support.
 However, selecting the correct height on your own can sometimes be a bit of guesswork compared to getting a precise recommendation from a system like the Aetrex Orthotic Finder.

-SOLE Active Thick: Heat-Moldable Cushioning
+SOLE Active Thick: Cushioning That Molds to You

 SOLE insoles are known for their heat-moldable design.
 This means you can warm them in an oven for a few minutes and then stand on them to create an impression of your foot shape.
 The idea is to create a more personalized fit that conforms to your unique contours for better comfort and support.
 This method can provide a custom-like feel and is popular for those who want cushioning that adapts to their feet.
 While this customization is helpful, the support is still based on your foot's current (and potentially misaligned) state, whereas Aetrex orthotics are designed to guide your foot into a healthier alignment.